ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### TABLE_ID

 This is the identifier of the table in which the index is created.
-It corresponds to a TABLE_ID value in the SYS_TABLES_ meta table.
+It is the same as a TABLE_ID value in the SYS_TABLES_ meta table.

 ##### INDEX_ID